The fruit of the Hyles model and methodology has often consisted of moral and spiritual shipwreck.

 Multitudes of former members of Hyles-type churches, having witnessed so much error and hypocrisy, have abandoned church altogether.
 Or they have explored the contemporary emerging philosophy, having allegedly found more spiritual reality in those circles than they witnessed in “fundamentalism.”

 Being the products of shallow evangelism, many of these have never been biblically converted.
-They have prayed a sinner’s prayer but haven’t been converted.
+They have prayed a sinner’s prayer but haven’t been born again.
 Having never had a real and dynamic relationship with Christ, they are man-followers, and when the man fails, they are offended and quit, sometimes blaming Christ and the church for something that is man’s fault alone.

-Even if they were truly saved, they were not properly discipled and grounded in the Scriptures and in solid truth.
+Even if they were truly saved, they were not properly discipled and grounded in the Scriptures and in solid doctrinal truth.
 All too typically they have been used or neglected and sometimes abused, but not shepherded.

 When I was saved in 1973 out of a “hippie” background, I was perfectly cool by the world’s standards.
 I was a real “dude.”
 I had my long hair; had my self-centered attitude and my New Age philosophy; had my sensual party music; had my drug-using, hitchhiking background.
 But after my conversion I didn’t search for a cool type of Christianity.
 I had truly repented of my foolish ways and my rebellion against God.
 I had drunk deeply of “this world” and I was fed up with it.
-I wanted something different: something eternal rather than temporal, solid rather than shallow, unbending rather than plastic.
+I wanted something different: something eternal rather than temporal, solid rather than shallow, unbending rather than plastic, holy rather than worldly.